- Introduction

 -

-Copy settings from existing bucket - optional: Select an existing bucket to configure your bucket as per its settings.
+Copy settings from existing bucket - optional: Click Choose bucket to select an existing bucket and copy its settings to your bucket.

 -